kodecocodes/i9t/custom-segues/custom-segues.markdown

 Most transitions have a duration of about 0.3-0.5 seconds, but this duration of 2 seconds is slow so that you can see the effect clearly.

 Now for the actual animation.
+Add this method to ScalePresentAnimator:

 ```swift
   func animateTransition(transitionContext: UIViewControllerContextTransitioning) {